CJEnright/tb/README.md

 # tb
 Bit of a time tracking meme

+## Commands
+`stats` - stats for all projects in a time period `new` - create a new project
+`start` - start tracking time
+`stop` - stop time tracking
+`s` - toggle start/stop a project
+`timecard` - get a timecard printout of time segments `archive` - don't show this project in printouts

-## Usage
+## In practice
-`tb` - gives a list of running timers
+`tb` or `tb status` - gives a list of running timers
-`tb -a` - gives a list all timers
-`tb -A` - gives a list all timers including archived ones
 `tb new projname` - creates a new project
-`tb new projname/subproj` - creates a new subproject
+`tb new projname/sub` - creates a new subproject
 `tb start projname` - starts tracking project
-`tb stop projname` - stops tracking project
+`tb start sub` - start a project based off of suffix `tb stop projname` - stops tracking project
-`tb stats day` - show time tracked for the past day (also accepts week and month)
+`tb stats 2 days` - show time tracked for the past 2 days (flexible, accepts hour/day/week/month/year)
-`tb archive projname` - archive a project
+`tb timecard projname 2 days` - similar to stats but `tb archive projname` - archive a project

 ## Installation
 1. Clone this repo
 2. Have Go installed
-3. Inside the repo, `go install`
+3. Inside the repo, run `$ go install`

 ## Other stuff
 All projects and segments are stored in `~/.tb.json`, should be pretty easy to edit or whatever you want to do with it.